• Home

 How the middle class became burdened with data center expansion

-Customers’ electric bills go up as a result of capital investments from new grid infrastructure that result in rate increases, as well as data centers tightening electricity supply, driving up the price of electricity.
+Customers’ electric bills go up as a result of capital investments in new grid infrastructure and subsequent rate increases, as well as data centers tightening electricity supply.

-Addressing rising costs associated with data center construction has become a hot button election issue.
+Addressing rising costs associated with data center construction has become a hot-button election issue.
 On Wednesday, Sens.
-Josh Hawley and Richard Blumenthal introduced the Guaranteeing Rate Insulation from Data Centers (GRID) Act that would prevent data center-related price increases to consumers’ utility bills, and prioritize grid access to electric consumers outside of data centers.
+Josh Hawley and Richard Blumenthal introduced the Guaranteeing Rate Insulation From Data Centers (GRID) Act that would prevent data-center-related price increases from affecting consumers’ utility bills, and prioritize grid access for consumers outside of data centers.
 Anthropic announced the same day intentions to cover the increases in electricity prices from its data centers, but did not share details on the deals with electricity companies.

 Conte likens the rapid data center expansion to a city’s decision to build a new sports stadium.
 While the payoff potential could be an economic boon, the sacrifices needed to finance the undertaking are not without risk to an area’s millions of residents.